 After about 30 seconds I took the boot off and praised him some more.

-We did this a couple of times in the house over a few days.
-Eventually I put two boots on him.
+I put one and then two boots on my dog’s paws a few times over a couple of days.
+Eventually I put three boots on him.
 Then all four.
 We walked around the house for a bit and I always praised him and gave him treats as I put them on and took them off and while he walked around.

 Next, maybe the fifth time he had his boots on, we actually went out for a walk on a very cold day.